Pay To Play: Tackling Once-in-a-Lifetime Hunts

 Weighted Point System

-Unlike deer, elk, and antelope that are purely preference, Colorado runs a weighted point system for their Rocky Mountain bighorn sheep, mountain goat, and Shiras moose hunts.
+Unlike deer, elk, and antelope, which are purely preference, Colorado runs a weighted point system for their Rocky Mountain bighorn sheep, mountain goat, and Shiras moose hunts.
 For a total of $10 (after purchasing qualifying licenses), you can be in the draw for moose, sheep, and goat, but you must first apply for three years to accumulate the prerequisite three preference points before you start to gather weighted points.
 Youth have no point fees, but adults will need to purchase an optional point each year, at least for the three years to get you into the weighted draw.
 When applying, you will be assigned a random number and then that number will be divided by your points.
 At the end of the day, the lowest number wins the permit.
 There is a chance that you can draw the first year after you have accumulated your weighted points, so for $10, it’s worth applying for all species that interest you.

 own your odds with onx hunt elite